PLAYING WITH POINT OF VIEW

 “Point of view” is more than just the vantage point of the narrative voice telling your story.
 It’s the filter that colors and controls your readers’ experience of the characters and plot you create.
 The possibilities are infinite.
 In this generative, craft-focused workshop you’ll experiment and explore, creating new work each week to share and discuss in a supportive online group.

 Each week we’ll read a few stories and/or novel excerpts illustrating different approaches to point of view.
-Story discussions take place in a private online discussion group; your creative work is due at the time of our Wednesday workshop.
-Come have fun with us!
+Story discussions take place in a private online discussion group.
+During our Wednesday workshops we will write to prompts, followed by discussion and optional sharing.

 This class is appropriate for prose writers of all levels, including prose-curious poets.